brunosan/brunosan.eu/README.md

 Thanks!

+# Install #

+You need bundler
+    sudo gem install bundler
+    bundle update

+Then install the gems on the Gemfile
+    bundle install

 # Licensing #
 All the content (files and folders in _posts) along with the HTML files and index are under the [Attribution 3.0 Unported (CC BY 3.0)](http://creativecommons.org/licenses/by/3.0/) license (in short, my work is my contribution to free culture.)